 Comparing Rouse Properties (RSE) and AmREIT (AMRE)

-Rouse Properties (NYSE: RSE) and AmREIT (NYSE:AMRE) are both small-cap financials companies, but which is the better stock?
-We will compare the two companies based on the strength of their profitability, institutional ownership, valuation, earnings, dividends, analyst recommendations and risk.
+Rouse Properties (NYSE: RSE) and AmREIT (NYSE:AMRE) are both small-cap financials companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their profitability, earnings, dividends, analyst recommendations, risk, valuation and institutional ownership.

-Rouse Properties pays an annual dividend of $0.54 per share and has a dividend yield of 3.0%.
-AmREIT does not pay a dividend.
-Rouse Properties pays out -207.7% of its earnings in the form of a dividend.
-AmREIT has raised its dividend for 5 consecutive years.

 Profitability